 Read the Script

 - An injury happens to a character at a certain point in the story for a reason.
-Think about all the factors that resulted in the character becoming injured – the “who, where, what, and why?
+Think about all the factors that resulted in the person becoming injured – the who, where, what, and why?

-Liaise with other Departments
+Liaise with Other Departments

 - Sometimes aspects of an effect have to be completed in situ.
-Say the character is laying on the floor with a fresh, heavily bleeding cut on their head.
-There’s no point putting runny blood on them in the makeup trailer when gravity and the position they are in means the blood runs in a different direction to how it would when someone is lying on the floor.
+For example, the character is lying on the floor with a fresh, heavily bleeding cut on their head.
+With this in mind, there’s no point putting runny blood on them when sat in the makeup trailer – gravity means the blood runs in a different direction to how it would when someone is lying on the floor.